sage-code/eve/manual/structure.md

 **example**
 ```
 constant
-  PI :: 3.14; -- local constant
+  @double: .PI := 3.14; ** local constant
 ```

 **note:**
 * Constants are immutable entities;
-* Constant identifiers are using uppercase;
+* Constant identifiers are using uppercase letters;
+* Public constants are using dot prefix: "."
-* Constants are using operator "::" for initialization;
+* Constants are using operator ":=" for initialization;
 * Constant type is implicit defined using type inference;

 ## Shared variables